 Tools

-In this tutorial we show how to use the built-in tools in AgentScope and how to create custom tools.
+AgentScope supports both ways.
+In this tutorial, we will introduce how to use the built-in tools and how to create custom tools.

 import json